lsst-sqre/phalanx/docs/service-guide/create-service.rst

 If you use the FastAPI service template, a ``Dockerfile`` will be created as part of the new repository template, and GitHub Actions will be set up in the new repository to build and push new Docker images for tagged releases.

-If you use ghcr.io as your repository (which is the FastAPI template default) you require a repository secret named ``GITHUB_TOKEN``.
+If you use ghcr.io as your repository (which is the FastAPI template default) you can use GitHub's built-in ``GITHUB_TOKEN``; you don't need to create an additional secret.
 If you are using Docker Hub you must create two secrets in your new GitHub repository, ``DOCKER_USERNAME`` and ``DOCKER_TOKEN``.
 ``DOCKER_USERNAME`` should be set to the Docker Hub username of the account that will be pushing the new Docker images.
 ``DOCKER_TOKEN`` should be set to a secret authentication token for that account.